craftcms/docs/docs/commerce/3.x/commonly-used-variables.md

 ## craft.commerce.orderStatuses.allOrderStatuses

-Returns an array of <api:craft\commerce\models\OrderStatus> objects representing all the order statuses in the system.
+Returns an array of <commerce3:craft\commerce\models\OrderStatus> objects representing all the order statuses in the system.

 ```twig
 {% for status in craft.commerce.orderStatuses.allOrderStatuses %}